 - If you have ringing in the ear.

-- If you hear clicking or pooping sound from the joint while opening or closing your mouth.
+- If you hear a clicking or popping sound from the joint while opening or closing your mouth.

 Which Specialty of Doctors Should I Visit?

 - If the pain involves your jaw, muscles around the jaw, and teeth, visit an Oral and Maxillofacial Surgeon.
 They are experts in dealing with any problem related to your head and neck region.

 - If the pain is also present in the arm, neck, chest, or head, it is better to visit a General Practitioner as they would help you better in such cases.